Point-in-time recovery

 Enable and disable PITR

-To create a schedule and enable PITR, use the create-snapshot-schedule
+To create a schedule and enable PITR, use the create_snapshot_schedule command with the following parameters:

-Assuming the retention target is 3 days, you should create a schedule that creates a snapshot once a day (every 1,440 minutes), and retains it for 3 days (4,320 minutes):
+For example, to create a schedule that produces a snapshot of a YSQL database once a day (every 1,440 minutes) and retains it for three days (4,320 minutes), you would execute the following command:

 {